NLnetLabs/simdzone/README.md

 This project provides a lightning fast presentation format deserializer (and serializer eventually) for other projects to leverage.
-Learn more about simdzone bu reading the [documentation](https://nlnetlabs.github.io/simdzone/).
+Learn more about simdzone by reading the [documentation](https://nlnetlabs.github.io/simdzone/).

 ## Motivation
 Zone files can become quite large (.com ~24G, .se ~1.3G) and the parser in